Frequently Asked Questions

 There is a caveat to the above statement - PLEASE don't be unrealistic about your mobility.
 It's one thing to be a bit unsteady and need the occasional 'hoik' (I love that word) but if you (or your partner ) is deemed by the Capt. as unable to exit the boat quickly in the event of an emergency, on arrival the trip will be cancelled you will be asked to leave and have no money refunded.
 This statement has been added for 2023 (and beyond) after several unfortunate experiences last year.
 Narrowboat Ellis is a boating holiday - NOT Respite Care!

 What should I bring with me?

 Feel free to bring your own electronic devices on-board - those that charge by USB are preferable however as depending on battery levels, it may not always possible to leave the inverter on over-night.
-We've a reasonable collection of "canal books" that you may find interesting and also large DVD library if the weather is really bad.
+We've a reasonable collection of "canal books" that you may find interesting and also DVD library if the weather is really bad.

 What sort of food do you serve?